 Using AND vs. OR in Filters

 Using the OR connector between a sequence of filter conditions will make a filter more inclusive.
-We check each condition in the sequence individually -- if Joe meets one condition in the sequence but does not meet another, Joe will still be included in your flow.
+Each condition in the sequence is evaluated individually -- if Joe meets one condition in the sequence but does not meet another, Joe will still be included in your flow.

-In the following example, anyone that placed an order in the last 30 days OR was active on site in the last 30 days will be included:
+In the following example, anyone who placed an order in the last 30 days OR was active on site in the last 30 days will be included.

-In the following example, only those that placed an order in the last 30 days AND were active on site in the last 30 days will get included:
+In the following example, only those who placed an order in the last 30 days AND were active on site in the last 30 days will be included.

 When Flow Filters are Applied

 A flow captures everyone who qualifies with the initial trigger (i.e. Checkout Started).
 Then, they will enter the flow.
 All trigger filters AND flow filters will be applied at this time as well, however:

 - If someone fails the trigger and/or flow filters at this time, they will be filtered out and will not be queued for any flow emails.